 Key Subcontractor On-Boarding/Off-Boarding.
 Key subcontractors will be invited to participate in the partnering sessions as necessary as determined by City and Contractor as their participation in the project work becomes relevant.

 For Level 4 Projects add the following elements:

-Professional Neutral Facilitator for Kick-off and Partnering Sessions.
-City and Contractor will retain a Professional Neutral Facilitator according to the process listed in subparagraph 3.3 below for the Kick-off partnering workshop and partnering meetings.
-Additional meetings, workshops, or sessions may be facilitated by
+Professional Neutral Facilitator for Kick-off and Bi-Monthly Partnering Sessions.
+City and Contractor will retain an external facilitator according to the process listed in subparagraph 3.3 below for the kick-off partnering workshop and bi-monthly partnering meetings.
+Additional meetings, workshops, or sessions may be facilitated by mutual agreement.

-Partnering Sessions.
-The partnering team shall convene partnering sessions throughout the duration of Contract.
+Bi-Monthly Partnering Sessions.
+The partnering team shall convene partnering sessions at least every two months throughout the duration of contract.

 Bi-Monthly Project Scorecards.
-City and Contractor shall participate in minimum partnering evaluation surveys(monthly recommended).
+City and Contractor shall participate in partnering evaluation surveys at least every two months (monthly recommended).

 For Level 5 Projects add the following elements:

+Bi-Monthly Partnering Sessions.
+The project team will hold professionally facilitated partnering sessions a minimum of every two months (monthly recommended) throughout the duration of the project.

 Multi-tiered Partnering (Executive – Core Team – Stakeholder).
-Partnering team will divide into smaller groups and convene multiple sessions including an Executive Session, Core Team Session and Stakeholder Session.
+Partnering team will divide into smaller groups and convene multiple sessions including an executive Session, core team session and stakeholder session.

 Monthly Project Scorecards.
 City and Contractor shall participate in monthly partnering evaluation surveys.

-Stakeholder On-Boarding/Off-Boarding.
-Various key stakeholder groups will be invited to participate in partnering sessions as necessary throughout the duration of the project.

-Special Task Forces.
-The partnering team may task a subset of the team to work on a particular issue or opportunity for the good of the overall project.

 3.3 SELECTION OF A PROFESSIONAL NEUTRAL FACILITATOR

-If a Professional NeutralFacilitator will be retained, the City and Contractor shall meet as soon as practicable after award of Contract, but in no case later than 30 days after the Notice to Proceed (NTP), to mutually select a Facilitator.
-The City and Contractor shall also schedule the Kick-off Workshop, determine the workshop site and duration, and agree to other administrative details.
+If an external facilitator will be retained, the City and Contractor shall meet as soon as practicable after award of contract, but in no case later than 30 days after the Notice to Proceed (NTP), to mutually select a facilitator.
+The City and Contractor shall also schedule the kick-off workshop, determine the workshop site and duration, and agree to other administrative details.

-The City, Contractor, and selected Facilitator shall execute a Third-Party Facilitator Agreement within 30 days of NTP.
+The City, Contractor, and selected facilitator shall execute a third-party facilitator agreement within 30 days of NTP.

-The Facilitator shall lead the Kick-Off Partnering Workshop and other partnering sessions as necessary or required.
+The facilitator shall lead the kick-off partnering workshop and other partnering sessions as necessary or required.

 3.4 FACILITATOR QUALIFICATIONS AND REQUIREMENTS; Evaluations

-The Facilitator shall be trained in the recognized principles of partnering.
+The facilitator shall be trained in the recognized principles of partnering.

-The Facilitator shall have the following professional experience and qualifications:
+The facilitator shall have the following professional experience and qualifications:

-At least 3 years experience in partnering facilitation with a demonstrated track record, including public sector construction for a city or other municipal agency; and,
+At least 3 years’ experience in partnering facilitation with a demonstrated track record, including public sector construction for a city or other municipal agency; and,

 Skill set that may include construction management, negotiations, labor-management mediation, and/or human relations.

-The Facilitator shall be evaluated by the partnering team: (1) at the end of the Kick-off Partnering Workshop; and (2) at the project close-out partnering session.
+The facilitator shall be evaluated by the partnering team: (1) at the end of the kick-off partnering workshop; and (2) at the project close-out partnering session.

 3.5 FACILITATED ISSUE RESOLUTION PROCESS

-A. In the event that a projectpNOPC
+A. In the event that a project team is unable to resolve a construction issue or a potential claim, the team may call a Facilitated Issue Resolution (FIR) session.

+B. The FIR session will be held as part of the good faith effort to resolve the construction issue or potential claim.
+To ensure the project team has sufficient time to plan and hold an FIR session, a maximum of 20 days may be added to the process. following a Notice of Potential Claim (NOPC) being filed, following the City’s written response to the FIR request.

+C. The team shall document its intention to use FIR while developing the partnering charter.
+They will include FIR as the bottom rung of the Issue Resolution Ladder.
+If no FIR sessions are held, the City and Contractor will follow the traditional NOPC process.

 END OF SECTION